How I Revamped an Inefficient Editorial and Tripled Output

 Translating Feedback Into Functionality

 I aimed to create a platform that merged the best features of two systems: the familiarity and simplicity of ContentHub and the flexibility of Contentstack.
 I opted for a hybrid approach to avoid asking editors to relearn a new interface.
-I focused on keeping the layout and visual style they were familiar with while layering in the prioritized features uncovered during research.
+I focused on keeping a layout and visual style they were familiar with while layering in the prioritized features uncovered during research.

 Wireframing Key Details